rebots-online/Bearnstarmer/docs/architecture/2025-02-15-canvas-agent-library-panels-integration.md

 # tl;justdraw!
 Canvas, Agent, & Library Panels Integration Architecture (2025-02-15T00:00Z)

+> **Update 2025-12-31:** The canvas provider has migrated to Excalidraw in response to tldraw v4 licensing changes.
+Treat any tldraw references in this document as legacy; see `docs/architecture/2025-12-31-excalidraw-migration.md` for the current AST.

 ## Context & Objectives
 - Expand the existing `@tljustdraw/web` scaffold into the first interactive workspace layout.
 - Embed the tldraw canvas alongside dedicated agent and library side panels per the PRD.